New Orleans is a city where the best food is served on the cheap. Check out our favorite spots for the best cheap eats

 4. Cochon Butcher

 Sometimes we want a full-on meal experience like we ate at Cochon, one of the top 10 restaurants in New Orleans, during our first trip to the Big Easy together in 2010.
-Usually though, we prefer great food served in a casual setting at a reasonable price.
+Usually, though, we prefer great food served in a casual setting at a reasonable price.
 That’s why we love Cochon Butcher.